 More importantly, being at the local school likely means a community you, as a parent, can rely on.
 For example, there is probably a trusted parent nearby that can pick up your child and baby sit if you have some unavoidable delay.
 There are probably other parents to carpool with for extra-curricular activities.

 Says Jenny Foley, a San Diego parent “I wish I could send my two boys to the local school, but our school has poor standardized test scores, so I send them to a school 6 miles away.
-Even though it isn’t far, I still feel like I am not fully integrated in the school’s community.
+Even though it isn’t far, I still feel like I am not fully integrated into the school’s community.
 I shop at different stores and have different neighborhood concerns than they do, so sometimes I feel like the odd person out in group conversations.
 Play dates with the kids are more effort for me than the rest of the parents, too.”

 The local school understands the needs of a particular community and tailors the curriculum and teaching style to meet those specific needs.
 For example, in parts one and two of the interview with Mr. Franklin, he explained that his community is primarily immigrants of a low socio-economic status.
 Since many students are “academically challenged”, extra programs have been instituted to help slower students get up to speed, particularly with English language skills.

-In part 2 of the article with Mr. Winters, he mentioned that since his community is so close to Mexico, many parents want their children to be bi-lingual, so his school instituted a dual language program to meet that local need.
+In part 2 of the article with Mr. Winters, he mentioned that since his community is so close to Mexico, many parents want their children to be bilingual, so his school instituted a dual language program to meet that local need.

 As many benefits as there may be to the local school, sometimes parents decide that the local school isn’t right for them.
 The reasons vary wildly.
 As in Jenny’s case above, sometimes the school doesn’t meet your educational criteria.
 But more often than not, the local school is perfectly fine, there just happens to be better choices available, too.
 So what are the other choices?
 Stay tuned for more articles exploring the alternatives.
 And it becomes even harder choosing the right college.